VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: Algorithm

 \textit{\textbf{Biomedical knowledge graph.}} We incorporate a Bio-KG to provide external medical grounding for reasoning analysis (Fig.~\ref{fig:pipeline}-B).
 In our system, the knowledge graph is used to align model-generated medical entities to a shared biomedical concept space, to verify whether observed reasoning transitions are supported by biomedical relations.
 We choose the integrative Biomedical Knowledge Hub (iBKH)~\cite{su2023ibkh} as the Bio-KG. iBKH integrates 18 biomedical data sources and contains 2,384,501 entities spanning 11 entity types, together with 45 relation types over 18 kinds of entity pairs~\cite{su2023ibkh}.
 Its entity vocabulary covers major biomedical categories such as diseases, symptoms, drugs, genes, pathways, anatomy, molecules, and side effects, while its relations encode diverse biomedical associations across these concept types~\cite{su2023ibkh}.
 In our system, we mainly focus on the 19,236 diseases and 1,361 symptoms in iBKH together with medically meaningful relations among them, such as \textit{parent-of}, \textit{resemble}, and \textit{present}, because these entity types constitute the most directly diagnosis-relevant concept space for constructing effective reasoning paths, while other biomedical entity types are less central to the diagnostic task in our work.

 \textit{\textbf{Reasoning model.}} Our system requires a reasoning model that can produce clinically plausible diagnosis predictions with intermediate medical entities and relations for downstream reasoning analysis.
 Accordingly, the model should have strong general reasoning ability, reliable instruction following, and stable, structured output behavior.
 Prior medical LLM studies have shown that modern frontier models can already perform strongly on diagnosis-oriented medical QA, making them suitable subjects for reasoning-level debugging~\cite{singhal2023multimedqa,singhal2025medpalm2,nori2023gpt4medical}.

-We use GPT-5-mini~\cite{openai2025gpt5mini} as the reasoning model.
-It is a faster and lighter GPT-5 variant designed for well-defined tasks and precise prompts.
-It is also suitable for generating structured outputs~\cite{openai2025gpt5mini,openai2026models,openai2025structuredoutputs}.
-In addition, GPT-5-based models have been evaluated in healthcare workflows through physician-led testing, which further supports the use of the GPT-5 family in medically oriented tasks~\cite{openai2026healthcare}.
+We use GPT-5-mini~\cite{openai2025gpt5mini} as the reasoning model in our experiments.
+GPT-5-mini provides a practical balance of cost, API stability, instruction following, and structured-output controllability, while remaining representative of strong model behavior on diagnosis-oriented medical QA~\cite{singhal2023multimedqa,singhal2025medpalm2,nori2023gpt4medical,openai2026healthcare}.
+Moreover, for many clinical practitioners and researchers without dedicated GPU resources, API-based models remain the most accessible entry point for deploying such a diagnostic system.